This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 How To Get To Comino From Malta Island

-Since there are no hotels in Comino – the island’s only hotel shut its doors a couple of years ago – you can only experience Comino and the Blue Lagoon as part of a day trip.
-Fortunately, it’s pretty easy to reach these shores, either from the main island of Malta or the smaller island of Gozo.
+Since there are no hotels in Comino – the island’s only hotel shut its doors a few years ago – you can only experience Comino and the Blue Lagoon as part of a day trip.

 By Ferry